 - Process protein, carbohydrates and fat in food

 - Play a role in the growth and division of cells

 While your body needs a range of essential minerals, calcium is the most abundant, with most of it stored in your bones and teeth.

 Magnesium and calcium are crucial for bone health and enables bones to develop and grow as well as slow the decline of bone density as you get older.

 - Digestive enzyme function

-Keeping a balance of minerals and vitamins in your diet and through supplements will help to boost your immune system, support development and growth and help your body to function normally.
+Keeping a balance of minerals and vitamins in your diet and through food supplements will help to boost your immune system, support development and growth and help your body to function normally.

 However, certain minerals and vitamins are more suitable to take for particular purposes.
 For example, different vitamins and minerals work together and are best for different reasons including:

 - Vegetarians and vegans

 Should Kids Take Magnesium?